Index

 If taste is recognizing quality, discernment is prioritization under abundance.

-An agent can generate five approaches to a problem in the time it used to take to stub out one.
-It can refactor a component three different ways, each technically sound.
-It can propose token structures, write documentation, scaffold variants.
-The output is real and often good enough.
+An agent can generate five approaches in the time it used to take to stub out one.
+It can refactor a component three ways, each technically sound.
+It can propose token structures, write docs, scaffold variants.

-In design systems, this shows up constantly.
-A well-intentioned contribution that adds complexity without adding clarity.
-A refactor that's technically cleaner but makes the API harder to learn.
-A new pattern that solves one team's problem while creating ambiguity for everyone else.
-Each of these is easy to ship.
-The hard part is seeing why you shouldn't.
+In design systems this shows up constantly.
+A well-intentioned contribution that adds complexity without clarity.
+A refactor that's technically cleaner and harder to learn.
+A new pattern that solves one team's problem and creates ambiguity for everyone else.

 The bottleneck is judgment